cadsDanny/radiant-rho/README.md

-# radiant-rho
-This is code for generating an image file
+This is code for generating an image file from within blender.

 The image illustrates the proportionality built into the plastic ratio.